eggplantpasta/dotfiles/README.md

 More than just dotfiles.
 My personal preferences for the command line, Mac OS and Raspbian.

+## Management of these files using GNU Stow

+Based on this article here "[Using GNU Stow to manage your dotfiles](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html)" I've aranged the dotfiles in subdirectories for use with [stow](https://www.gnu.org/software/stow/).
 ## New Mac OS config

 ### ZSH, Oh My ZSH, and iTerm2